Elevation Design

 1. Auto-Flow Edition Modes

-The auto flow edition modes allow to auto modify the pipes after the edited elements to maintain system connectivity.
+The auto-flow edition modes allow to modify the pipes after the edited elements to maintain system connectivity automatically.
 The following options are allowed: ‘All Branches Downstream’, ‘All Branches Upstream’, ‘Only Selection’.

 1.1 All Branches Downstream